Violence between family members is subject to legal intervention in the same way as violence between strangers.

 There are also regional domestic violence services that can provide advocacy, counselling and access to other safe accommodation on site or elsewhere.

 Please see a full listing of domestic violence services throughout South Australia in our Service Directory.

 Where possible, a victim should take any children to safety with them.
 They should then obtain legal advice about the ongoing arrangements for the children and any property matters as soon as possible.
 A victim does not jeopardise their rights to a later property settlement application if they leave the home as a result of family violence.

 Legal advice is free from the Legal Services Commission or community legal services.
 If making an appointment for advice with the Legal Services Commission, ask to speak with a domestic violence worker.
 Ongoing legal representation through legal aid is subject to a means and a merit test.
 Community legal services may also apply such a test.
 Usually, those with little income, and who are caring for children, are eligible for assistance.

-Depending on your circumstances, you may be eligible for a Centrelink income support payment/s, such as Newstart Allowance or Parenting Payment and Rent Assistance.
-You may also be eligible for a once-off Crisis Payment.
+Depending on individual circumstances, a person may be eligible for Centrelink income support payment/s, such as Newstart Allowance or Parenting Payment and Rent Assistance.
+A victim of domestic violence may also be eligible for a once-off Crisis Payment.
 For more information, see the Department of Human Services/Centrelink website .